 “Come to me, all who labor and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For my yoke is easy, and my burden is light.”

 Our freedom lies in being yoked to Christ.
 Let us never forget this.

-* Lord God,
+* Father God,

-Please strengthen our faith, that we might learn each day what it means to walk in obedience to You.
+Please strengthen our faith that we might learn each day what it means to walk in trusting obedience to You.